Chiquita40-VLN-H2016/chiquita40/ComputerScientists/README.md

 + scientists.txt        -   This is a data file which holds a list of Computer Scientists.
 + README.md             -   This file

-## IV.
+## III.
 Using Qt
 1. Clone the Repository
 2. Open ComputerScientists.pro in Qt
-3. Change working directory to where the folder is saved on your computer
+3. Change working directory to where the chiquita40\ComputerScientists folder is saved on your computer
 4. Build the program

-## V. Instructions
+## IV.
+Instructions
 When you run the program a list of commands appear on the screen.

 **Add**